 In this modern era, there are so many ways to stay in front of your customers and communicate with your team that there’s really no excuse to leave your most valuable assets in the dark.

-The mistakes most companies make in communication are:
+The mistakes most companies make result in failure to communicate:

 1. Not considering their target audience and how they will receive change